Alastair Sadler

 Now, as a qualified counsellor myself, I will try to help you find some answers.

-In addition to offering my practice, I’ve answered a few of the questions that I’m often asked.
+In addition to offering my practice as a one to one and relational (couples) counsellor, I’ve answered a few of the questions that I’m often asked.

 I hope that it helps you find the right counsellor for you.